-Flippin’ Eck Children’s Musicals was set up by Linda Kirby, ex-primary school special needs co-ordinator, local councillor and writer for the Colour House Children's Theatre.
-All the materials, with the exception of Curriculum Links, were written by Linda.
+The business was set up by musicals writer, Linda Kirby, ex-primary school special needs co-ordinator, local councillor and writer for the Colour House Children's Theatre in London SW19.

 Linda says: “Self-esteem and confidence can improve dramatically when children are given the chance to perform.
 That special moment, when a child gets a chance to shine, will be remembered by them for the rest of their lives.
 That’s how important it is.

-Her first musical – Our Daily Bread - was written for her daughter and friends for a puppet show.
-They had such a good time with it that she got a bit bolder and wrote one for her primary school.
-Since then Linda has written 11 musicals for children to perform, 13 for adults to perform to children and 8 adult shows, two that were performed at the Edinburgh Fringe and several staged at Abbeyfest Theatre, Merton.
+Linda’s first musical, Our Daily Bread, was written for her daughter and friends as a puppet show.
+They had such a good time with it that she got a bit bolder and wrote a musical for her primary school.
+Since then Linda has written 11 musicals for children to perform, 13 for adults to perform to children plus 7 adult musicals, two performed at the Edinburgh Fringe and the others staged at Merton’s Abbeyfest.

 Cover designs: Leah Johnson, Richard Roberts & Joe Morgan

 Gary Farmer – Logo

 Links with AIDS orphans: Paul Chitnis and Ashleigh Callow of the Jesuits Mission, Wimbledon www.jesuitmissions.org.uk.

 Musical Scores: Transcribing – Paul Campbell and Tom Carradine

 Moral support and a constant listening ear: Andrew Judge